 Yes, you are always welcome to start playing the harp, at any age and regardless of previous musical experience.
 We will learn the basics of music theory as we go along and progress at your own pace.

 At my music studio in Edinburgh (Slateford, EH11).
 For most satisfying progress I recommend attending the lessons in person, however online sessions are also possible.

 Do I have to bring a harp with me for a lesson?

 No - I have both a clarsach (a smaller harp with levers) and a pedal harp which you are welcome to use during lessons at my studio.
 However, you will need your own instrument to practise on between the lessons to make sure you make a good progress!

 What instrument will I need?
 Do I need to buy a harp?

-You do not need to buy a harp.
-There are many harp manufacturers offering instruments for hire.
+You do not need to buy a harp straight away, as there are many harp manufacturers offering instruments for hire.
 I recommend starting with a small lever harp up to 34 strings.
-The average cost of monthly hire is £60 and most retailers offer deducting the costs of hiring a harp when you decide to buy a new one from them.
+The cost of monthly hire varies between £25 and £60 and most retailers offer deducting the costs of hiring a harp when you decide to buy a new one from them.

 When is the good age for a child to start?

 This depends on the kind of attention span your child has, their height and general coordination of movements.
 Children between 6 and 8 years old usually can focus for longer periods of time and enjoy their lessons, their fingers are also strong enough to maintain good position at an instrument.
 With younger children I suggest starting piano lessons first as an introduction to music, since this instrument also requires performing movements in both hands independently, yet is slightly less technically challenging.

 You can have a peek on how I teach through my new series of live videos for beginners and intermediate players.